Email Marketing Guide for Realtors and Loan Officers

 - You can create newsletters, surveys, upcoming event information, and coupons for your business all in one place.

 - You can manage and create new accounts.
-For example, if you have multiple mortgage bankers that need to reach their realtors, they can each have their own contact lists to get the desired message to an even larger audience.
+For example, if you have multiple mortgage lenders that need to reach their realtors, they can each have their own contact lists to get the desired message to an even larger audience.
 You can manage numerous accounts all under one main account.

 - Should you have a question or need assistance with Benchmark, they have excellent customer service and will ensure that all of your questions are answered and needs are met